-- 1. Be a graduate of an accredited associate nursing degree program.
-Please attach copy of professional license WITH admission application. - 2.
+- 1. FIRST, submit an application for admission/readmission to Albany State University and be admitted in good standing. - 2.
+AFTER being accepted/readmitted as a student at Albany State University, submit the completed application and the \$20.00 application fee money order by the application deadline. - 3.
+Be a graduate of an accredited associate nursing degree program. - 4.
 Have a current, unrestricted U.S. Registered Nurse license.
 The new pre-licensed graduate associate degree nurse may register for the first semester of the RN-to-BSN program.
-These are the only nursing courses the pre-licensed associate degree graduate nurse may take in the nursing major prior to licensure. - 3.
-Meet all admission criteria for Albany State University and be admitted in "good standing" with the University. - 4.
+These are the only nursing courses the pre-licensed associate degree graduate nurse may take in the nursing major prior to licensure.
+Please attach a copy of your professional license WITH the admission application. - a.
+After successful completion of 8 semester hours of the RN-to-BSN program, 33 semester hours of equivalent credit for previous nursing courses will be awarded. - 5.
 Core curriculum requirements: - a.
-For completion of the RN-to-BSN program in 3 consecutive semesters of full-time matriculation after acceptance into the program, a student must have no more than 0 to 12 hours of core to complete. - b.
-For completion of the RN-to-BSN program in 5 consecutive semesters of part-time matriculation after acceptance into the program, a student must have no more than 0 to 24 hours of core to complete. - c.
-Have completed prerequisites of MATH 2411 (Math Statistics) and a sequence of one of the following Area D science classes: - BIOL 1111K/1112K or 2107K/2108K - CHEM 1151K/1152K or 1211K/1212K - 5.
-Have a minimum 2.8 (based on a 4.0 scale) overall GPA on all course work attempted at all institutions attended.
-Admission is based on a competitive application process. - 6.
-Applicant must not have been excluded/dismissed from any other nursing program for any reason, including (but not limited to) academic misconduct, disruptive/unprofessional behavior, or program failure - 7.
-A student who has failed (D, F, or WF) two (2) nursing courses, whether at a 2-year or 4-year institution (including ASU) will not be eligible for admission or continuation in the nursing program at ASU.
-Consideration may be given if the failures occurred over 5 years prior to application for admission or if the student has obtained an RN degree since the two (2) nursing course failures. - 8.
-Following admission to the nursing program, malpractice insurance, a drug screen, and a complete criminal background check will be required at the expense of the student.
-Students who are engaged in clinical work at a practicum site may be required to submit to random tests for illegal use of controlled substances as provided by the law or regulations of the contracting agency. - 9.
-A Certificate of Immunization record on file in Student Health Services indicating that all immunizations are current (including PPD, chest x-ray, or the results of a QuantiFERON®-TB Gold In-Tube test (QFT-GIT) or the T-SPOT®.TB test (T-Spot) blood test; Hepatitis B series; Tetanus; and other required immunizations per health care agencies).
-The student must be current with immunizations based on age. - 10.
-A current CPR (Cardiopulmonary Resuscitation) basic cardiac life support (BCLS) card.
-All students must be certified by the American Heart Association (AHA) in Child and Adult basic cardiac life support (BCLS) for health care providers.
-This certification must be maintained throughout the program (renewed every 2 years). - 11.
-After successful completion of 8 semester hours of the RN-to-BSN Nursing program, 33 semester hours of equivalent credit for previous nursing courses will be awarded. - 12.
-Complete and sign the application for admission to the RN-to-BSN Nursing program.
+For completion of the RN-to-BSN program in 2 consecutive semesters of full-time matriculation after acceptance into the program, a student must have no more than 0 to 12 hours of core to complete. - b.
+For completion of the RN-to-BSN program in 4 consecutive semesters of part-time matriculation after acceptance into the program, a student must have no more than 0 to 24 hours of core to complete. - c.
+Have completed MATH 2411 (Introduction to Statistics) and a sequence of one of the following Area D science classes: - BIOL 1111K/1112K or 2107K/2108K - CHEM 1151K/1152K or 1211K/1212K - 6.
+Have a minimum 2.8 (based on a 4.0 scale) overall GPA on all coursework attempted at all institutions attended.
+Admission is based on a competitive application process. - 7.
+Applicant must not have been excluded/dismissed from any other nursing program for any reason, including (but not limited to) academic misconduct, disruptive/unprofessional behavior, or program failure. - 8.
+Following acceptance into the nursing program, students must submit the following documentation prior to the last date to add courses for the semester ("Schedule Adjustment Days").
+Students who do not meet this requirement will be dropped from the clinical nursing course. - a.
+Certificate of immunization: Must be on file in Student Health Services indicating that all immunizations are current based on his/her age.
+Immunizations include Hepatitis B (or waiver), MMR, tetanus, varicella, flu, tuberculosis, and any other immunization(s) deemed necessary by the University and/or the clinical site. - b.
+BLS card: A current CPR (cardiopulmonary resuscitation) basic life support (BLS) card.
+All students must be certified by the American Heart Association (AHA) in child and adult BLS for health care providers.
+This certification must be maintained throughout the program (renewed every 2 years).
+An outdated CPR certification will prohibit the student from attending clinical practice experiences. - 9.
+Following admission to the nursing program, students must submit the following documentation prior to the course's established pre-clinical deadline: malpractice insurance, proof of active health insurance (or enrollment into the student health